mtconnect/cppagent/README.md

 Pre-built binary releases for Windows are available from [Releases](https://github.com/mtconnect/cppagent/releases) for those who do not want to build the agent themselves.
 For *NIX users, you will need libxml2, cppunit, and cmake as well as build essentials.

+Version 1.5.0.0 added Data Set capabilities and has been updated to use C++ 14.

 Version 1.4.0.0 added time period filter constraint, compositions, initial values, and reset triggers.

 Version 1.3.0.0 added the filter constraints, references, cutting tool archetypes, and formatting styles.